 The 101 Picture Book Challenge is a list of recent and classic picture books that we think are great and want you to read.
 This is the latest in a series of blog posts exploring some of the things we love about these books.

 To get started, register online.
 You can track your progress online or if you prefer a paper log booklet, pick one up at your neighborhood Library.
 The books are organized into categories but you can read the books in any order and at your own pace.
 When you read all 101 titles, you earn a free picture book (while supplies last).

-Check out These Great Posts in the 101 Picture Book Challenge Series:
+Check out the other posts in the 101 Picture Book Challenge series.

 Give 3 Get 3

 Looking for reading, listening and viewing suggestions beyond what's featured in this blog post?
 We can help!
 Just select the image below and fill out a short form.
 That's all it takes to receive personalized recommendations from our knowledgeable staff.